jimtie/Rooster-Grin-Front-End-Dev-Test/README.md

 These required features are requested specifically by the client and should be implemented.

-  1. Fade In Effect for the hero title
+  1. Fade In Effect for the hero title (Done)
-  2. Subtle animation on the four icons
+  2. Subtle animation on the four icons (Done)
-  3. Fully Functional Site
+  3. Fully Functional Site (Done)

-### Bonus (optional) Features:
-  1. Use of dev server
-  2. Front end framework
-  3. Dynamic backend from a CMS

 ### *Disscussion:*